Fomalhaut647/Econometrics-Replication/table_6/output.md

 | 9.
 Usual amount of first raise (cents) | -0.01 (0.01) | -0.02 (0.02) | 0.01 (0.02) | 0.01 (0.02) | 0.03 (0.11) | 0.03 (0.13) |
 | 10.
 Slope of wage profile (percent per week) | -0.02 (0.01) | -0.02 (0.02) | 0.00 (0.02) | 0.00 (0.02) | -0.02 (0.11) | -0.02 (0.13) |

-Notes: Entries in columns (i) and (ii) represent mean changes in the outcome variable indicated by the row heading for stores with available data on the outcome in waves 1 and 2. [cite: 260] Entries in columns (iv)-(vi) represent estimated regression coefficients of indicated variable (NJ dummy or initial wage gap) in models for the change in the outcome variable. [cite: 260] Regression models include chain dummies and an indicator for company-owned stores. [cite: 261]
+Notes: Entries in columns (i) and (ii) represent mean changes in the outcome variable indicated by the row heading for stores with available data on the outcome in waves 1 and 2.
+Entries in columns (iv)-(vi) represent estimated regression coefficients of indicated variable (NJ dummy or initial wage gap) in models for the change in the outcome variable.
+Regression models include chain dummies and an indicator for company-owned stores.

-ªThe wage gap is the proportional increase in starting wage necessary to raise the wage to the new minimum rate. [cite: 262] For stores in Pennsylvania, the wage gap is zero. [cite: 263]
+ªThe wage gap is the proportional increase in starting wage necessary to raise the wage to the new minimum rate.
+For stores in Pennsylvania, the wage gap is zero.

-ᵇModels in column (vi) include dummies for two regions of New Jersey and two regions of eastern Pennsylvania. [cite: 263]
+ᵇModels in column (vi) include dummies for two regions of New Jersey and two regions of eastern Pennsylvania.

-ᶜFraction of part-time employees in total full-time-equivalent employment. [cite: 264]
+ᶜFraction of part-time employees in total full-time-equivalent employment.